BEJ97/event-based-dataset-h5/README.md

 *CIFAR10-DVS*
 ## Description

-This project using other people's work to create a h5 file from raw data of Event-based dataset.
+This project using other's work to create a h5 file from raw data of Event-based dataset.

 *load_events.py*